 The cycle life is the amount of cycles a cell or battery can provide for charging, discharging, or rest.
-Cycle life is usually expressed by the number of cycles that are available before the discharge period decreases to half the initial value.
+Cycle life of batteries is usually expressed by the number of cycles that are available before the discharge period decreases to half the initial value.

-The battery’s trickle life depends largely on the temperature condition of the equipment in which the battery is used, as well as the type of battery, charging voltage, and discharge current.
+The battery’s trickle life depends largely on the temperature condition of the equipment in which the battery is used.
+As well as the type of battery, charging voltage, and discharge current.